-Are you a Linux user looking to install the Nextcloud All-in-One, or AIO, Docker image?
-In this blog, we walk you through the steps, just like we did in our last AIO Guide for Windows 10 & 11! 🎉
+Are you a Linux user looking to install the Nextcloud All-in-One (AIO) Docker image?
+In this blog, we walk you through the steps, just like we did in our last AIO Guide for Windows 10 & 11.

-Nextcloud All-in-One is a Docker-based project which allows to install just one container that does the heavy lifting of creating and managing all containers needed for a full-blown Nextcloud installation.
-Nextcloud AIO not only provides easy deployment and maintenance of many Nextcloud features included, but you can also expect a user friendly interface, stress-free updates and a more simplistic approach for getting most features to work out-of-the-box.
+Nextcloud All-in-One is a Docker-based project that allows you to install just one container that does the heavy lifting of creating and managing all containers needed for a full-blown Nextcloud installation.
+Nextcloud AIO not only provides easy deployment and maintenance of many Nextcloud features included, but you can also expect a user-friendly interface, stress-free updates, and a more simplistic approach for getting most features to work out of the box.

 Nextcloud AIO includes: